VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek5/step1.md

 <br><br>

 ## Object-Oriented Programming and Classes
-Before we cover classes, it is important to first understand what object-oriented programming.
+Before we cover classes, it is important to first understand what object-oriented programming is.
 <br><br>
 <b>Definition:</b> Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
 An object can be defined as a data field that has unique attributes and behavior.
 <br><br>